brainhack-school2020/koudyk_bhs_project/README.md

 - [x] Data visualization

 ## Conclusion and acknowledgement
 Although the project did not end up exactly where I'd hoped, I learned a lot along the way.
-I appreciate all the effort that was put in by the BHS instructors and organizers, particularly Sam, Agah, Alexa, and Loic.
+I appreciate all the effort that was put in by the BHS instructors and organizers, particularly Sam, Agah, Alexa, and Loïc.
 I'm also especially thankful to Jérôme, who helped me even though he wasn't part of the BHS.

 ***